dokc/how-to-dok/src/config/readme.md

 The cassandra yml configures how the local Cassandra instance needs to be configured.
-It uses the configuration coomands in `cassandra.yml` to define provisions.
+It uses the configuration comands in `cassandra.yml` to define provisions.
 For most provisions the comment lines elaborate the configured provision.

 The [provisions](https://cassandra.apache.org/doc/latest/cassandra/configuration/cass_yaml_file.html) can be read here.